wbounas/jquery-ajax-token-auth/README.md

 #### Code along: Write a sign-in script

-Now with url encoded data in `scripts/sign-in.sh`, let's sign in to the account we just created.
+Now with json data in `scripts/json/sign-in.sh`, let's sign in to the account we just created.

 #### Lab: Sign-in from the client